S-15-77/Expense_tracker/README.md

 **2. Authentication Problems**
 - Make sure Email/Password authentication is enabled in Firebase Console
 - Check browser console for specific error messages
+- Verify email format validation is working correctly

 **3. Data Not Saving**
 - Verify Firestore security rules allow read/write operations
 - Ensure user is properly authenticated
 - Check browser network tab for failed requests
+- Validate input data meets all requirements

+**4. Validation Issues**
+- Real-time validation should provide immediate feedback
+- Check character limits and input constraints
+- Ensure all required fields are completed

 ### Environment Variables
 If you see `undefined` values in your Firebase config:
 1. Restart your development server after creating/updating `.env`
 2. Ensure all environment variables start with `REACT_APP_`
 3. Check that there are no extra spaces in your `.env` file

+### Testing Issues
+If tests are failing:
+1. Run `npm test -- --verbose` for detailed test output
+2. Check that all dependencies are installed
+3. Verify test environment setup is correct
+4. Review `TESTING_GUIDE.md` for comprehensive testing instructions

 ## 🤝 Contributing